Issue #6 Contributors

 Note from the EIC

-The Argyle is over the moon to be back with our new, AMAZING Issue No. 5.
-We have gathered some splendid poetry, fiction, CNF, and digital art for the issue, plus, a brand new themed-page “Gastronomy” that will be sure to please.
+The Argyle is back with Issue No. 6!
+We have some splendid poetry, fiction, CNF, and digital art for you this issue, including our new themed-page “Ghosts” that we are delighted to report has been our most successful themed call to date.
+Who knew?

-Submissions for Theme #5: “Ghosts” are currently open, and we can’t wait to start diving in.
-Our call for general submissions will open on October 1st for Issue #6, so start getting your “little darlings” prepped and ready.
+Submissions for Theme #6: “Bucolia” are currently open, and we can’t wait to start diving in.
+Our call for general submissions will open on January 1st for Issue #7, so get ready to kick your “little darlings” out of the nest.
 We’ll be waiting,

 Sincerely,